helenplesko/geom99lab2/README.md

 ### Introducing AGOL Developers Website

-Created my own "Developers" account
+Created my own "Developers" account with personal email to use after graduating.

 ### AGOL Developers: Create a new empty layer